 - You lie down on a bench and take a sufficiently heavy dumbbell in each hand.

 - Then you hold the dumbbells with almost outstretched arms above the chest.

 - Now lower the dumbbells to chest height and try to hold them in this position for 20 to 45 seconds.

 - This exercise is ideal at the end of training to “burn out” the muscles.

 The power secret of this exercise

-The idea for this exercise came from Professor Mike Israetel, he has investigated the effect in a study.
-This is how he explains the effect: During the holding phase, the blood can only circulate to a limited extent.
+The idea for this exercise came from Professor Mike Israetel, who investigated the effect in a study.
+This is how he explains the impact: During the holding phase, the blood can only circulate to a limited extent.
 As a result, the tense chest muscles fill up with so-called metabolites and growth factors.
-Both allow the muscle to grow.
+Both allow the muscles to grow.

 Do not underestimate push-ups

 Push-ups are another highly effective exercise to train the chest muscles.
-They are considered an ideal supplement to bench press and should be a regular part of the training.
+They are considered an ideal supplement to the bench press and should be a regular part of the training.
 Push-ups can also be varied very well.
-They require a large movement amplitude and the use of the serratus muscle.
+However, they require a large movement amplitude and the use of the serratus muscle.
 And if dumbbells are not available, they are the best muscle maintenance training.

 The right technique for push-ups